Leetcode-W010/java/README.md

 # java

-Our own codes in python
+Our own codes in java